barrini/definitions/docs/Glossary.md

    3. something the user is (inherence factor).

 Each factor is independent of the other(s).

+**Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified
+Certificate.

 **Private Key**: The cryptographic key of an asymmetric Key Pair that is kept secret by the holder of the Key Pair.
 It may be used to create digital signatures and/or to decrypt data that were encrypted by the corresponding Public Key.